JamesGordonGraham/TeleScroll/replit.md

 ### Key Design Decisions

-**Storage Strategy**: Implemented interface-based storage abstraction to support both in-memory (development) and PostgreSQL (production) storage, enabling easier testing and development.
+**Storage Strategy**: Implemented interface-based storage abstraction with PostgreSQL database using Drizzle ORM.
+The application now persists user settings and scripts across sessions, providing a professional-grade data layer.

 **File Processing**: Chose mammoth for Word document parsing due to its reliability and ease of use, while maintaining support for plain text files for maximum compatibility.